-Species Status Description Desktop likelihood of occurrence EPBC Act NC Act (Hourigan 2012).
+Species Status Description Desktop likelihood of occurrence EPBC Act ^{1,2} NC Act 3 (Hourigan 2012).
 They will often nest near other breeding pairs, using the same nest over consecutive years during the breeding season (Hourigan 2012).
 Outside the breeding season, the Glossy Black-cockatoo will roost communally in groups of up to 40 individuals in live trees (Hourigan 2012).
 Seasonal movements might occur more frequently in areas where resources (feeding and breeding requirements) are more dispersed, or in response to dry conditions (Hourigan 2012).
 The peak breeding season occurs from March to August in South-east Queensland (Hourigan 2012).
-Distribution Squatter Pigeon (Southern) Geophaps scripta scripta V V The southern sub species for the Squatter Pigeon occurs on the inland slopes of the Great Dividing Range.
-Its range extends from the Burdekin-Lynd Divide in central Queensland in the southern region of Cape York Peninsula to the Border Rivers region of northern New South Wales, and from the east coast to Hughenden, Longreach and Charleville in Queensland (DoEE 2019c, TSSC 2015b).
-Habitat Defined as open forests to sparse, open-woodlands and scrub, this species inhabits the grassy understory of open eucalypt woodland (TSSC 2015b, DEWHA 2010a).
-Sandy areas separated by gravel ridges, which have open and short grass cover allowing easier movement, are preferred (TSSC 2015b).
-Important microhabitat features include vegetation that is within 3 km of water bodies or courses, within remnant, regrowth or partly modified vegetation communities and areas that are mostly dominated by Eucalyptus, Corymbia, Acacia or Callitris species within the overstorey (DoEE 2019c).
-Likely Potential habitat for this species is likely to occur within the study area.
-This species has been recorded by studies conducted for the Lake Vermont Mine, Saraji Mine, Saraji East Project, Olive Downs Coking Coal Project and Winchester South Project and others.
-Ecology Natural foraging habitat for this species occurs in any remnant or regrowth open forest to sparse, open woodland or scrub dominated by Eucalyptus , Corymbia , Acacia or Callitris species (DoEE 2019c).
+Squatter Pigeon (Southern) Geophaps scripta scripta V V DistributionThe southern sub species for the Squatter Pigeon occurs on the inland slopes of the Great Dividing Range.
+Its range extends from the Burdekin-Lynd Divide in central Queensland in the southern region of Cape York Peninsula to the Border Rivers region of northern New South Wales, and from the east coast to Hughenden, Longreach and Charleville in Queensland (DoEE 2019c, TSSC 2015b).HabitatDefined as open forests to sparse, open-woodlands and scrub, this species inhabits the grassy understory of open eucalypt woodland (TSSC 2015b, DEWHA 2010a).
+Sandy areas separated by gravel ridges, which have open and short grass cover allowing easier movement, are preferred (TSSC 2015b).Important microhabitat features include vegetation that is within 3 km of water bodies or courses, within remnant, regrowth or partly modified vegetation communities and areas that are mostly dominated by Eucalyptus, Corymbia, Acacia or Callitris species (DoEE 2019c).EcologyNatural foraging habitat for this species occurs in any remnant or regrowth open forest to sparse, open woodland or scrub dominated by Eucalyptus, Corymbia, Acacia or Callitris species (DoEE 2019c).
 It prefers landscapes with well-draining, sandy or loamy soils on low, gently sloping, flat to undulating plains and foothills (DoEE 2019c).
 Access to water is important and foraging habitat is usually within 3 km of a suitable, permanent, or seasonal waterbody (DoEE 2019c).
 Typically, the ground covering vegetation layer is patchy consisting of native, perennial tussock grasses or a mix of perennial tussock grasses and low shrubs or forbs (DoEE 2019c), rarely exceeding 33% of the ground area.
-The remaining ground cover is areas of bare soil and light leaf litter/coarse woody debris (DoEE 2019c).
-Breeding habitat occurs on stony rises occurring on sandy or gravelly soils, within 1 km of a suitable, permanent waterbody.
-The ground covering vegetation layer is consistent with foraging habitat (DoEE 2019c).
+The remaining ground cover is areas of bare soil and light leaf litter/coarse woody debris (DoEE 2019c).Breeding habitat occurs on stony rises occurring on sandy or gravelly soi Likely Potential habitat for this species is likely to occur within the study area.
+This species has been recorded by studies conducted for the Lake Vermont Mine, Saraji Mine, Saraji East Project, Olive Downs Coking Coal Project and Winchester South Project and others.